liujiaxin7/sheep_ROH_detection/README.md

 # sheep_ROH_detection
-These scripts are used to perform Runs of Homozygosity (ROH) detection and analysis of genetic diversity of sheep
+These scripts are used to perform Runs of Homozygosity (ROH) detection and analysis of genetic diversity of sheep.